UsabilityEngineering/ux-jounal-NathanBryant/j01/README.md

 # Working with a New Terminal

 I recently decided to switch from the macOS Terminal to **iTerm2** because I wanted a terminal emulator that offered more customization and better usability.
-As someone who spends a lot of time in the terminal, this is something I find very important. iTerm2 leverages the principle of **matching between the system and the real world**.
+As someone who spends a lot of time in the terminal, this is something I find very important. iTerm2 from what I have heard leverages the principle of **matching between the system and the real world**.
 Its **Split Panes** feature mimics the ability to lay out multiple sheets of paper on a desk or tabs in a notebook for concurrent work—something my old terminal did not support.

 ---

 ## Experience with Split Panes

 My primary motivation for switching to iTerm2 from the default terminal was to improve **multitasking efficiency**.
 I wanted to be able to run multiple commands and monitor their outputs and inputs in parallel.
 For example, I often need to **SSH** into a server in one pane while keeping my **home directory** open in another pane.
+For doing things like Secure Copies and some FTP GET's to transfer stuff to a server to my own directory.

 ---

 ## Initial Expectation

 From my experience with other software, I expected split panes to work similarly to **screen splitting** on Windows or macOS, where it’s easy to arrange and manage windows.
 I anticipated being able to run commands in one pane while keeping logs visible in another, much like working with multiple browser tabs or document views.
+This should be an extremely efficient and easy task.

 ![Picture of iTerm2](./images/screenshot.jpg)

 ---

 ## Interaction
+- After opening up Iterm2, I was greeted with a blank canvas
 - I activated the **Split Pane** functionality using the shortcut **COMMAND + SHIFT + D** to split vertically.
-- The layout was intuitive, and the new pane automatically shared the same working directory, which was a very nice touch that my old terminal did not offer.
+- The layout was nice, and the new pane automatically shared the same working directory, which was a very nice touch that my old terminal did not offer.
 - Resizing the panes with the mouse felt natural and closely mimicked resizing windows in a browser or web application.

 ![Picture of Split Pane](./images/screenshot3.jpg)